 Instructions

-- Add the egg to a liquid measuring cup and then add milk to make one cup.
+- In a larger mixing bowl, add the 1 cup sugar.
+Add the 1 large egg to a liquid measuring cup and then add milk to make one cup.
+Add this to the mixing bowl with the sugar.
+Whisk well.

 Notes